 The School is also represented at the UCAS Higher Education Conventions in the UK.

-The entry requirements set out in this section apply to you if your current suite of qualifications do not meet those published above in the Direct School Leaving section or more than five years has lapsed since achieving them.
+The entry requirements set out in this section apply to you if your current suite of qualifications do not meet those published above in the Direct School Leavers section or more than five years has lapsed since achieving them.

 Graduate Medical School Admissions Test (GAMSAT)

-GAMSAT is a 5 ½ hour written test that assesses your reasoning in humanities, social science, biological science, physical science and written communication.
+GAMSAT is a 5 ½ hour written test that assesses your reasoning in Humanities, Social Science, Biological Science, Physical Science and Written Communication.
 As this test only assesses academic aptitude, if you're successful you'll still need to show us at interview that you have the appropriate personal qualities to train and practise as a doctor.

 If you'd like to know more or to register for the test, please visit the GAMSAT website.
 If you'd like to know more or to register for the test, please visit the GAMSAT website.
-Although the school does not accept responsibility for the content, you may also find the following GAMSAT information leaflet of interest.

 Below are examples of the score thresholds applied in previous admissions cycles.